heremaps/here-data-sdk-cpp/README.md

 ## SDK Usage

-To learn how to use the HERE OLP SDK for C++, see the <a href="https://github.com/heremaps/here-data-sdk-cpp/blob/master/docs/GettingStartedGuide.md" target="_blank">Getting Started Guide</a>.
+To learn how to use the HERE Data SDK for C++, see the <a href="https://github.com/heremaps/here-data-sdk-cpp/blob/master/docs/GettingStartedGuide.md" target="_blank">Getting Started Guide</a>.

 ## Contribution

-For details, see the <a href="https://github.com/heremaps/here-data-sdk-cpp/blob/master/CONTRIBUTING.md" target="_blank">HERE OLP SDK C++ Contributors Guide</a>.
+For details, see the <a href="https://github.com/heremaps/here-data-sdk-cpp/blob/master/CONTRIBUTING.md" target="_blank">HERE Data SDK C++ Contributors Guide</a>.

 ## LICENSE